 Our instructors are certified professional ski guides or mountain guides who are licensed to teach and guide in the backcountry.
-Minimum group size is 5 participants, maximum is 8.
+The minimum group size is 5 participants, the maximum is 8.

 There will also be a cook who will accompany us for the trip and prepare meals.

 Meeting Time and Place

 Guests will be picked up at the Akureyri Airport (AEY) in Iceland on April 19.
 We will arrange pick-ups based on the various flight arrival times.